hwmhht/hht204806/Visual-troubleshooting.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/a7c5da19378566533bd780918fc66323226467cf/troubleshooting/uv/texture_flip.jpg)

 While visually ressembling to the above one, this one is completely different (why?).
-Here my student used xy pixel coordinates (instead of uv) to fetch a color from the texture :
+Here the student used xy pixel coordinates (instead of uv) to fetch a color from the texture :

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/a7c5da19378566533bd780918fc66323226467cf/troubleshooting/uv/xy_and_not_uv_read_from_texture.jpg)